sagemathinc/cocalc_tutorial/_pages/students_tuto.md

 ![button](./assets/control.png)

 This is extremely handy if you want to see a previously saved version of the document or revert to it.

+Alternatively, you can also use git from the terminal if this is your preferred version control tool.

 ## Restarting a project